 Paula moved to Calgary in 2010 to work in the Division of Geriatric Medicine, based at Rockyview General Hospital.
 She is a Clinical Associate Professor in the Department of Medicine.
 She is one of the Masterteachers at the University Of Calgary Cumming School Of Medicine and has received multiple excellence awards for her teaching.
 She is also Course Chair for one of the undergraduate courses in the MD program.
 She became Program Director of the newly activated Geriatric Medicine training program in 2012.

 Paula brings to the program a passion for education.
 She strongly believes in a collegial, resident-centered approach that trains not just Geriatricians, but future colleagues.
-Her background in the National Health Service in the UK brings a practical understanding of Workplace-Based Assessment which will be an asset as we move to Competency Based Education.
+She is the recipient of the Canadian Association for Medical Education Certificate of Merit in 2017, and PARA awards in 2018 and 2019.

 Dr. Jillian Arnold

 I went to med school in Southampton, UK then did internal medicine residency in Calgary followed by Geriatric Medicine in Calgary.
 Completed my training in January 2018.

 Now working on AGU and at the Day Hospital.
 I have an interest in acute care of the elderly and palliative care.